imad-el-achiri/Data-playground/README.md

       Clone or download this project as zip file
     </li>
     <li>
-      Open the command line/terminal, navigate to the project directory, and run the command: <code> pip install -r requirements.txt </code>
+      Open the command line/terminal, navigate to the project directory, activate the virtual environment, then run the command: <code> pip install -r requirements.txt </code>
     </li>
   </ul>